50 Cheap and Easy Slow Cooker Recipes

 Nutrition: 150 calories, 3 g fat (0.5 g saturated fat), 86 mg sodium, 25 g carbs (6 g fiber, 2 g sugar), 7 g protein (calculated without optional toppings)

 Take a break from the pork and chicken with these barley and bean tacos.
-A whole grain, barley will help suppress your appetite due to its high levels of soluble fiber (the kind that’s sure to keep you fuller longer).
-And did we mention that a study published in the American Journal of Clinical Nutrition barley can improve cholesterol levels and help maintain friendly bacteria in the digestive system?
+A whole grain, barley will help suppress your appetite due to its high levels of soluble fiber (the kind that's sure to keep you fuller longer).
+And did we mention that an American Society for Microbiology study found that barley can improve cholesterol levels and help maintain friendly bacteria in the digestive system?
 Color us impressed!

 Get the recipe from Cook Nourish Bliss.